Pineapple Upside Down Cupcakes

 Collage of assembling cupcakes and baked cupcakes plated with whipped cream

-Plated cupcake with whipped cream and cherry topping
+Plated cupcake with whipped cream swirl and cherry on top

 About the Author: Sabrina Snyder